JackSzwergold/Cheat-Sheets/content/Avahi Daemon.md

 Just change the `model=RackMac` to match whatever Mac OS X icon you want.
 To get ideas on what icons are available, look through this `.plist` file in Mac OS X:

     /System/Library/CoreServices/CoreTypes.bundle/Contents/Info.plist

-***

-*Avahi Daemon (c) by Jack Szwergold; written on September 15, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*